Skip to content ↓

 • No hats/headwear (except for religious purposes)

-• No flip flops
+• No flip flops/open toe sandals

-• No shorts
+• No mini-skirts

-• No mini skirts
+• No cropped/micro shorts

-• No t-shirts, vests or crop tops
+• No spaghetti straps, vests or crop tops (shoulders and midriffs must be covered)

 Students will be required to have a ‘business-like’ outfit (such as a suit or tailored dress) for formal school occasions such as prize evening and open evenings.